 Emails present a different kind of challenge.
-The company does not have a template for these responses, and there is a great variation on how team members respond: Some emails are quite short while others over communicate.
+The company does not have a template for these responses, and there is a great variation in how team members respond: Some emails are quite short while others over-communicate.
 The other major issue with their email support is understanding when it is best to stop writing and pick up the phone.

 “The team members seem to get stuck when an issue comes in via email: they don’t know when they should abandon email and pick up the phone.
 They need to understand when it’s best to call the client.”

 Because of scheduling issues, the client needed to create two mirror sessions for the workshop.
-Additional time restrictions also meant instead of doing one half day session, the workshop After observing the first workshop, the client opted to scrap some of the planned topics to take a deeper dive on a few of the topics discussed on the first day.
+Additional time restrictions also meant instead of doing one half-day session, the seminar.
+After observing the first workshop, the client opted to scrap some of the planned topics to take a deeper dive into a few of the topics discussed on the first day.

 There was another benefit of spacing the sessions a week apart – the participants were able to practice some of the techniques that were discussed in the first session.
 Interestingly, the workshop participants all had different things that they wanted to focus on.
 Some of the participants said they were more aware of how they sounded and focused on being more energetic and friendly.
 Another participant said they spent the week reminding themselves to smile while another participant took the challenge to create a standard welcoming message for all calls.
 (One of our recommendations was that this organization create a standard greeting for all calls)